Exercise during pregnancy

 Ask your provider if it’s safe for you to exercise if:

-If your provider says it’s safe for you to exercise, pick activities you think you’ll enjoy.
+If your provider says it’s OK for you to exercise, pick activities you think you’ll enjoy.
 Some hospitals and health clubs offer aerobics and yoga classes just for pregnant women.
 Or try things you can do with your partner or friends, like walking or dancing.

 If you didn’t exercise before you were pregnant, start slowly.
 Try to build up your fitness little by little.